HybridScale/Entanglement-Cooling-Algorithm/README.md

 mpirun -n 4 python src/main.py GPU new --N 19 --R 9 --L 2.5 -- MC 1000 -w 10000000
 ```

-Multiple simulations can be computed simultaneously using 'MPI' to run 'N' simulations that distribute the 'MPI' process across multiple GPUs present in the system.
+Multiple simulations can be computed simultaneously using `MPI` to run `N` simulations that distribute the `MPI` process across multiple GPUs present in the system.
 If you start 12 simulations on a system with 4 GPUs, 3 simulations will be run per GPU and each simulation will create its own process context, resulting in competition for resources.
 To solve this problem, start NVIDIA Multi-Process Service ([MPS](https://docs.nvidia.com/deploy/mps/index.html)) before running the simulations and stop it after running.

 ```bash
 nvidia-cuda-mps-control -d